nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

     - EDDSA Signature with hash or a message already hashed as listed in :numref:`ele_signature`.
 Not supported on i.MX8ULP, i.MX943 and i.MX95.

-  - ELE subsystem supports signature verification using either a key ID or a plaintext key buffer.
-    - Signature verification using plaintext key buffer:
+  - Opaque key or a plaintext key buffer are supported.
+Signature verification using plaintext key buffer:

     - For an EC key pair (Secp R1 and Twisted edwards), public key buffer must be set.
     - For RSA key, public exponent and modulus buffer must be set.
       ELE subsystem only supports RSA key pairs with default public exponent of 0x010001.

 Random
 ------